uniswap-python/uniswap-python/README.md

 *  Simple parsing of data returned from the Uniswap contract

 ## Under Development
-*  Run tests on a private chain rather than Rinkeby
 *  Better error handling

 ## Getting Started